-Perhaps you're asking yourself, "What's my wine worth?"
-We would appreciate the opportunity to help you with a quick appraisal of your collection.
+We're happy to tell you what your wine is worth!
+From quick wine appraisals of your collection to more detailed provenance inspection services, we have you covered.
 Use the form below to send us a list of your wines (be sure to include every producer, vineyard or proprietary name, vintage, bottle size, and quantity available), and we will respond quickly with a complimentary assessment.
-Alternatively, you can send inventory documents and/or bottle photos via email to email@example.com.
+Alternatively, you can send inventory documents and/or bottle photos via email to firstname.lastname@example.org.
 We strive to respond to all inquiries within 72 hours.